kathriwa/HASE19_Music_Project/README.md

-# eeg_analysis
+# HASE Project: The effect of music in small programming tasks

-Repo for the analysis of the EEG data from the MUSE Direct application
+Code and supplemental material for the project "The effect of music on small programming tasks" of the course Human Aspects in Software Engineering (HASE).
+For confidentiality reasons, the data itself will not be shared here.

-The data files are expected to be named in the following convention:
+The notebook-file `eeg_analysis.ipynb` data files are expected to be named in the following convention:
 `<ID>_<Task No>_<break|programming>.csv`